 - A Panel Model for the impact of Euro Currency Fluctuations on GDP & Inflation

 Professor Dr. Phoebe Koundouri holds a PhD (2000), MSc (1996) and MPhil (1995) in Economics from the University of Cambridge (UK).
 She is Professor in Economic and Econometric Theory and Applications (with special emphasis on Natural Resources, Energy and the Environment) at the School of Economics, Athens University of Economics and Business (Greece).
 She is also Founder and Scientific Director of the Research Laboratory: ReSEES: Research on Socio-Economic and Environmental Sustainability at the same University.
 She is the Founder and Scientific Chair of the Scientific Board of the International Center for Research on the Economy and the Environment (ICRE8, www.icre8,eu).
 She is a Visiting Professor at the Centre for Climate Change Economics and Policy, London School of Economics (UK) and an affiliated Professor at the ATHENA Research and Innovation Center, Greece, where she directs Climate KIC Greece (https://www.climate-kic.org/).
 Professor Phoebe Koundouri is also the co-chair of the United Nations Sustainable Development Network - Greece, which is hosted at ICRE8 and the Political Economy of Sustainable Development Laboratory (PESD, pesd.econ.uoa.gr) of the National and Kapodistrian University of Athens on the Political Economy of Sustainable Development.

-She has published 15 edited books and monographs, and more than 250 articles in academic journals and edited volumes.
+She has published 15 edited books and monographs, and hundreds of scientific papers.
 She is a highly cited academic author ranked in the top 1% of all female economists in the world.
 She is co-editor of the official journal of the European Association of Environmental and Resource Economists, associate editor and editorial board member in 25 academic journals.
 She was elected Council Member (2012-2015) and Vice President of the European Association of Environmental and Resource Economists (2014-2015).
 She is the Vice-Chair of the scientific advisory board of the European Forest Institute.